eclipse-tractusx/traceability-foss/docs/concept/#521-revoked-notification-handling/#521-revoked-notification-handling.md

 - UsagePolicyPermissionException (thrown when permission validation fails; contains information from the IRS policy checker response)
 - UsagePolicyExpiredException (thrown when policy validUntil DateTime < current DateTime)

-When either of these is thrown, the notification will be set to the new status "Failed" and a message is stored in the message history, containing information about the exception.
+When either of these is thrown, the notification will be set to the transient status "FAILED" and a message is stored in the message history, containing information about the exception.
+The standard notification status flow must **not** be changed.
+The "FAILED" status will only extend this standard within Trace-X.
+After the notification is successfully resent, the status will be set to "SENT".
+Alternatively, the user can cancel the notification flow, which will set the status to "CANCELLED"/"CLOSED".

-New notification status flow:
+Notification status flow:
 ![Notification-Status-Flow.png](Notification-Status-Flow.png)

 Creating and sending notifications: